spex-xray/spex-help/_sources/threads/ccdspectrum/ccdspectrum.rst.txt

 As we can see from the image, the first guess of the model is already in the right direction.

 In this example, we assume that the exact redshift is unknown.
-However, if you do have an accurate measurement of the distance, it is wise to set that distance in SPEX:
+However, if you do have an accurate measurement of the distance, it is wise to set that distance in SPEX (:ref:`sec:distance`):

 ::